 Despite a steadily improving economy and a “Trump rally” that has sent Wall Street soaring, America's employers appear to be dialing back their hiring plans.

-A survey from DHI Group, Inc., a data analysis firm, found 56% of hiring mangers expect increased hiring levels in the first half of 2017.
-While encouraging, it's a six point drop from six months ago and a five point drop from when they were asked the same question a year ago.
+A survey from DHI Group, Inc., a data analysis firm, found 56% of hiring managers expect increased hiring levels in the first half of 2017.
+While encouraging, it's a six-point drop from six months ago and a five point drop from when they were asked the same question a year ago.

 Even 68% of employers who focus on hiring IT professionals have lowered their targets, even though technology jobs have been among the hardest to fill.